LGN520/farreach-public/tech_report.md

 - Test correctness under one socket in server
 	+ Get pass
 	+ Put pass (without eviction)
+	+ TODO: Put pass (with eviction)
+		* Need to clone a packet: how to distinguish cloned packet?
 - TODO: create the same number of sockets in server to enable concurrency
 - TODO: add CBF for existence index
 - TODO: add backup KV for scan